-The underwriters are entitled to a deferred fee of 0.35 per Unit, or 5,250,000 in the aggregate (or 6,037,500 in the aggregate if the underwriters' overallotment option is exercised in full).
+The underwriters are entitled to a deferred fee of \$0.35 per Unit, or \$6,037,500.
 The deferred fee will become payable to the underwriters from the amounts held in the Trust Account solely in the event that we complete a Business Combination, subject to the terms of the underwriting agreement.